PiotrPatelski/VoxelGameEngine/README.md

 PioterCraft is a voxel-based game engine built using modern C++ and OpenGL.
 It provides a sandbox environment where users can explore, interact, and modify a procedurally generated world.
 The project demonstrates graphics rendering techniques, chunk management, and real-time updates.

+This engine project evolved from the OpenGL tutorial available at [Learn OpenGL](https://learnopengl.com).

 ## Features

 - **Procedural World Generation**: The game generates a voxel-based world dynamically, including terrain, trees and basic water.